 A freedom of information request by the Guardian and Ferret News revealed that the privately owned hotel would benefit from an effective 13.5% cut to its annual business rates bill of £811,000, despite not being the intended target for the rates relief.

-The luxury hotel and golf course in Ayrshire, West Scotland, where a suite costs over £800 a night per night, recorded a turnover of £11.4m for the year ending 31 December 2015, and a gross profit of £4.1m, according to reports lodged with Companies House.
+The luxury hotel and golf course in Ayrshire, West Scotland, where a suite costs over £800 a night per night, recorded a turnover of £11.4m for the year ending 31 December 2015, according to reports lodged with Companies House.

 The bailout, announced by Scottish finance secretary Derek Mackay in February, put a 12.5% cap on any increase on bills for thousands of hotels, pubs and restaurants across Scotland.